SharePoint/sp-dev-docs/docs/general-development/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

   -  [Retrieve and change values for user properties](how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md#bkmk_GetChangePropValues)

 7. To test the console application, on the menu bar, choose **Debug**, **Start Debugging**.
-You can check your changes from the **Manage Profile Service** page for the User Profile Service Application in Central Administration.
+You can check your changes from the **Manage Profile Service** page for the user profile service application in Central Administration.